Climate Regulation: United States

 Hydropower, Geothermal, Wave, and Tidal Energy

 The Federal Energy Regulatory Commission (FERC) issues licenses for construction of new hydropower projects.
-During the permitting process, FERC and the applicant must assure compliance with the National Environmental Policy Act.
+During the permitting process, FERC and the applicant must assure compliance with NEPA.
 In many cases, permittees also must obtain authorizations under various state and federal laws, including but not limited to the Clean Water Act, the Endangered Species Act, and other laws.
 In some states, additional authorization may be required for hydropower resources to qualify for RPS or net metering programs.
+With climate change an increasing concern, some states have increased focus on hydropower as a source of energy; in particular, states in the northeast are exploring ways to import more hydropower from Canada and increase capacity and production at existing hydropower facilities.

 - The National Environmental Policy Act.